iHildy/opencode-sync/README.md

 - `/opencode-sync-pull` to fetch and apply remote config
 - `/opencode-sync-push` to commit and push local changes
 - `/opencode-sync-enable-secrets` to opt in to secrets sync
+- `/opencode-sync-resolve` to automatically resolve uncommitted changes using AI

 <details>
 <summary>Manual (slash command alternative)</summary>